oleksandrbyk/blog/content/blog/2019-06-26-june-19-dvc-heartbeat.md

 </a>

 > Legacy Data Governance is broken in the ML era.
 Let’s rebuild it as an
-> engineering discipline… …At the end of the transformation, data governance
+> engineering discipline.
+At the end of the transformation, data governance will
-> will look a lot more like DevOps, with data stewards, scientists, and
+> look a lot more like DevOps, with data stewards, scientists, and engineers
-> engineers working closely together to codify the governance policies.
+> working closely together to codify the governance policies.

 - **[First Impressions of Data Science Version Control (DVC)](https://medium.com/@christopher.samiullah/first-impressions-of-data-science-version-control-dvc-fe96ab29cdda) by [Christopher Samiullah](https://christophergs.github.io/)**